Frank Robinson: Minor leagues

 In 1953, Bobby Mattick, a scout for the Cincinnati Reds, signed Robinson to a contract worth $3,500 ($ in current dollar terms).
 He made his professional debut for the Ogden Reds of the Class C Pioneer League.
 He batted .348 with 17 home runs and 83 runs batted in (RBI) in 72 games played.
 He was promoted to the Tulsa Oilers of the Class AA Texas League in 1954, but was demoted to the Columbia Reds of the Class A South Atlantic League.
 He returned to Columbia in 1955.

 Major Leagues

 Cincinnati Redlegs / Reds (1956–1965)

 Robinson made his major league debut on April 17, 1956 at the age of 20.
 After posting 11 consecutive losing seasons, the Reds surprised their opposition by jumping to first place at the mid-point of the 1956 season.
 Robinson led the team with 18 home runs at mid-season, earning him the role as starting left fielder for the National League in the 1956 All-Star Game.
+He became only the sixth rookie player in MLB history to start in an All-Star Game after Joe DiMaggio (1936), Dick Wakefield (1943), Richie Ashburn (1948), Eddie Kazak (1949) and Walt Dropo (1950).
 The Reds stayed in the pennant race until the last day of the season, ending up with a 91–63 record, two games behind the Brooklyn Dodgers.